atk4/data/CONTRIBUTING.md

 ## Planning your change

  - if you are renaming internal methods, note your changes into CHANGES.md file
- - if you performing major changes (which may affect developers who use DSQL), discuss in Slack #dsql first.
+ - if you performing major changes (which may affect developers who use Agile Data), discuss on https://gitter.im/atk4/data

 ## Creating your own feature or fix

  - decide what feature you're working.
 Use prefix "add-" or "fix-".
 Use dashes instead of spaces.
  - make sure your branch is consistent with other branches.
-See [https://github.com/atk4/dsql/branches/all](https://github.com/atk4/dsql/branches/all)
+See [https://github.com/atk4/data/branches/all](https://github.com/atk4/data/branches/all)
  - execute `git feature start fix-psr-compatibility`.
 If you already modified code, `git stash` it.
  - use `git stash pop` to get your un-commited changes back
  - install and execute `phpunit` to make sure your code does not break any tests